nikki2pro/YSC_SpineSwiftTest/README.md

   + You can use this function when you want to customize your bone.
 For example, giving it physicsbody.
 - ikActionUpdate()
   + It should be in didFinishUpdate() in order to enable ikAction and rotation inheritance option.
+- findAttachment(name:String) -> YSC_SpineAttachment
+  + find the specific attachment and return its instance.
+- isRunningAnimation(key:String) -> Bool
+  + if specific animation is being run, return true. if not, false.

 ABOUT THE SAMPLE PROGRAM
 - It animates hero and alien which I got from the samples in Spine software.